krestfield/docs/certdog/rest_api_example.md

 For the full API refer to the documentation [here](rest_api_overview.html)

+The online version of the API documentation (available 8am - 8pm UK time) is available [here](https://certdog.net/certdog/api/swagger-ui/index.html)

+You may test against this version, using the following credentials:

+* Username: ``certdogtest``

+* Password: ``password``

 ### Login

 Before any operations can be performed a user must authenticate